 You must have a fireworks permit.
 After you receive a permit, follow these steps:

-- Print off your permit
+- Print your permit.

-- Keep the permit with you when you set off your fireworks
+- Keep the permit with you when you set off your fireworks.

-Rules for setting off your fireworks
+Rules and bylaws for fireworks

-Fireworks can ONLY be set off:
+Fireworks can only be set off: